17 Rules of Stress-Free Business Travel

 No surprise here: On several airlines, it's getting smaller.
 The latest guideline tends to be 45 inches in overall dimensions, with no side greater than 22 inches.
 So if yours measures 14 inches by 22 inches by 9 inches deep, you're in the clear.
 Some carriers like Jet Blue and Southwest have a higher limit for now, but don't take chances.

 Create a quick rundown of the clothes you usually pack for a typical business trip and tape it to the inside of your closet or put it on your phone.
-It’ll expedite packing, help you edit and prevent you from being caught short once you reach your destination.
-(Ideally, one of them will be in The 10 Best Vacation Destinations for 2016 before too long.)
+It'll expedite packing, help you edit and prevent you from being caught short once you reach your destination.
+(Ideally, one of them will be in The 10 Best Vacation Destinations in 2016 before too long.)

 Save time by keeping a set of travel-sized toiletries packed in the suitcase or bag you most use for traveling.
 You won't have to frantically rummage through the medicine cabinet on your day of departure or lose anything oversized in the security line.
 Upgrading your electric razor at home?
 Toss the old one in your bag instead of into the trash.